brendanSapience/AAE-MetaBot--ScriptRunner/README.md

 # Metabot for running Scripts with different interpreters

-Automation Anywhere Metabot for CSV Processing
+Automation Anywhere Metabot for running external scripts and OS Commands while capturing the Return Code, Standard output and Standard error.

 ## Getting Started